yesco/jml/README.md

 It means it starts from "scratch" with minimal requirements.
 Elon Musk uses this as his [innovation principle](http://99u.com/workbook/20482/how-elon-musk-thinks-the-first-principles-method).

+For example: "In physics, a calculation is said to be from first principles, or ab initio, if it starts directly at the level of established laws of physics and does not make assumptions such as empirical model and fitting parameters." - wikipedia

 ## Requirements

 C (gcc) compiler, and simple unix style standard library calls.